Tunxis Mainline Trail

 October 2013 January 2015

-Note: In 2015 the Tunxis Trail – the mainline trunk and the slew of regional trails – were changed, swapped, and extended in 2014 – mostly in Burlington.
+In 2015 the Tunxis Trail – the mainline trunk and the slew of regional trails – were changed, swapped, and extended in 2014 – mostly in Burlington.
 I hiked the extension and have made the effort to rework my pages to reflect those changes.

-The truly funky thing is that in the southern 3 sections (mostly in Southington and Burlington, but with forays into Wolcott, Plymouth, Harwinton and New Hartford as well), there are 17 other trails that are also called “the Tunxis Trail” even though they often have other names – and just as often don’t.
+The truly funky thing is that in the southern 3 sections (mostly in Southington and Burlington, but with forays into Wolcott, Plymouth, Harwinton and New Hartford as well), there are 17 other trails that are also called “The Tunxis Trail” even though they often have other names – and just as often don’t.
 And it is these other trails that add up to the 83 (or so) miles of what then can be called the longest trail in Connecticut.
-(The Mainline Tunxis totals to about 39.7 miles.)
+The Mainline Tunxis itself totals to about 40 miles.

 Got all that?
 It is rather convoluted but I’ll sort it out.
-There are a lot of cool things along the way – Tory’s Den, nature centers, a trout hatchery, a sugaring shack, some nice waterfalls, the Indian Council Caves, the “steepest mile of blue-blazed trail in the state” (I doubt that claim), great views, a ski mountain as well as places called Devil’s Kitchen and Satan’s Kingdom.
+There are a lot of cool things along the way – Tory Den, nature centers, a trout hatchery, a sugaring shack, some nice waterfalls, the Indian Council Caves, the “steepest mile of blue-blazed trail in the state” (I doubt that claim), great views, a ski resort, as well as places called Devil’s Kitchen and Satan’s Kingdom.

 The Tunxis is easily one of my favorite trails in the state, for lots of different reasons.
 I’ve separated the Mainline pages from the Tunxis Regional Trails.
 Enjoy!

-Go to my Tunxis Regional Trails page(s)
+Go to my Tunxis Regional Trails Intro.

-Tunxis Trail Postscript
+Tunxis Trail Afterward